mohamedeliwa/inbyteorder/content/_index.md

   storage, easier logic, and fewer computations.
 - **Reviewed** code added by other developers.
 - **Mentored** Junior developers.

+---

+# Activities

+**_Hult Prize_**

+> Team Leader <br />
+> December 2017 - Benha University, Egypt

+Led a team that qualified for the regional competition by developing a solution addressing the lack of healthy toilets in India.

+**_Benha Charitable Pharmacy (BCP)_**

+> Member <br />
+> Faculty of Medicine Benha University

+Assisted in providing medical aid to underserved communities and organized educational and social events for students.

 <br />
 <br />